 The following common therapies are used to treat NHL.
-Consult with your health care team to discuss the best treatment options for your disease.

 Chemotherapy uses drugs to destroy cancer cells.
 Most people treated for cancer receive some kind of chemotherapy.
 Side effects will vary depending on the type, dose and frequency of the drug or drug combination you receive.